thunder-so/stacks/static-site/README.md

 This is required to provide the app via HTTPS on the public internet.
 Take note of the displayed `ARN` for the certificate.

 > [!IMPORTANT]
-> The certificate must be issued in `us-east-1` *(global)* regardless of the region used for the app itself as it will be attached to the Cloudfront distribution which works globally.
+> The certificate must be issued in `us-east-1` *(global)* regardless of the region used for the app itself as it will be attached to the CloudFront distribution which works globally.

 ### Custom `buildspec.yml` and CloudFront Functions (Optional)

 1. [Build specification reference for CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html)

-2. [CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-functions.html) are used for URL rewriting.
+2. [CloudFront Functions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CloudFront-functions.html) are used for URL rewriting.

-> Check out the resources from [cloudfront-hosting-toolkit](https://github.com/awslabs/cloudfront-hosting-toolkit/tree/main/resources) for Angular, React, Vue, Nextjs specific buildspecs and CloudFront Functions.
+> Check out the resources from [CloudFront-hosting-toolkit](https://github.com/awslabs/CloudFront-hosting-toolkit/tree/main/resources) for Angular, React, Vue, Nextjs specific buildspecs and CloudFront Functions.

 ## Configuration